Moro conflict: Arroyo administration (2001–2010)

 In July 2004, Gracia Burnham testified at a trial of eight Abu Sayyaf members, identifying six of the suspects as being her former captors, including Alhamzer Limbong, Abdul Azan Diamla, Abu Khari Moctar, Bas Ishmael, Alzen Jandul and Dazid Baize.
 Fourteen Abu Sayyaf members were sentenced to life imprisonment while four were acquitted.
 Alhamzer Limbong was later killed in a prison uprising.

 These rebel groups, especially the Abu Sayyaf, conducted several terror attacks, namely the bombings at Zamboanga in October 2002; the bombing of SuperFerry 14 in February 2004; the simultaneous bombings in Central Mindanao in October 2006; the beheadings of several Philippine Marines in July 2007; the Batasang Pambansa bombing in November 2007; and the 2009 bombings in Mindanao.

-One thousand MILF rebels under the command of Umbra Kato have seized control of thirty-five villages in the North Cotabato province.
+One thousand MILF rebels under the command of Umbra Kato have seized control of thirty-five villages in the Cotabato province.
 Two thousand Philippine troops with helicopters and artillery were sent into the seized area on August 9 to liberate it from the rebels.
-The MILF had wanted North Cotabato to be included in the Autonomous Region in Muslim Mindanao.
+The MILF had wanted Cotabato to be included in the Autonomous Region in Muslim Mindanao.
 The government and MILF had been negotiating for the inclusion of the province in the Muslim Autonomous Region but the Supreme Court had struck down the proposal after hearing concerns from local Christian leaders in the region.

 The rebel troops were ordered to leave the area by their commanders, but the contingents under Kato refused to leave the villages they had occupied and instead dug in.
 The Philippine Army responded on August 9 by bombarding them.
 The next day, the government forces moved to retake the villages, recapturing two of them from the rebels.

 Numerous clashes erupted between the Philippine Army and rebel groups, such as the clash on June 14, 2009, that killed 10 rebels.

 Between 2002 and 2015, the Philippines and the United States were part of a joint military campaign against Islamist terrorism known as Operation Enduring Freedom – Philippines.
-This was part of the War on Terror.
+This was part of the war on terror.